fuglaro/filet-cloud/README.md

   * The SFTP/SSH connection is attached to the WebSocket connection to handle future requests.
   * The credentials are not stored in any persistent way.
   * Failure to establish an authenticated SFTP/SSH connection will close the WebSocket connection, triggering a new login sequence.
-  * After sending the credentials to the WebSocket connection, the login form will pass the potentially authenticated WebSocket connection to be stored inside an instance of the Storage class in a private variable, so as to restrict direct access from JavaScript except via the Storage class' API.
+  * After sending the credentials to the WebSocket connection, the login form will pass the potentially authenticated WebSocket connection to be stored inside an instance of the Storage class in a private variable, so as to restrict direct access from JavaScript except via its API.
 * Logout occurs when either the browser or the backend closes the WebSocket connection, such as:
   * Automatically when closing or refreshing the browser tab.
   * When restarting the backend service.
   * From a disruption to the network connection.
 * Automatic logout will also occur 5 minutes after a page remains not visible, such as after navigating to a new page, switching tabs, minimising the browser, or, on mobile, switching to another app.
 * Logout events will trigger all cached site data to be cleared.
-  * Cached site data may not be cleared if the browser exits uncleanly or the backend is not contactable.
+Cached site data may not be cleared if the browser exits uncleanly or the backend is not contactable.
 * The user may choose to store the credentials in the browser's password management system, if supported and enabled in the browser.
 For additial security, 2FA is recommended.

 ### Site Isolation and Content Protection